Astelan5/PokeHelper-Public/README.md

 ### Waterstate

 - `waterstate` :
-Displays the last seen waterstate.
+Displays the last seen waterstate along with info related to that state.

 ### Alerts
 Use `)alerts` to activate this command.
 This command requires one of the options to be used.